monuk7735/Hello-Linux/README.md

 ```
 mkfs.ext3 /dev/sda
 ```
-This command will format your /dev/sda device and of course will delete all files on it.
+This command will format your /dev/sda device and ofcourse will delete all files on it.

 ```
 :(){:|:&};: